at the beautiful Camp Ben McCulloch, Driftwood, Texas

 Photos by Tom Delaney can be found at this link - https://www.flickr.com/photos/aftm/sets/72157641171086364/

 AFTM SWANNANOA YOUTH GRANTS

 Austin Friends of Traditional Music offer two youth grants to attend the Old-Time Music Gathering at Wilson Warren College in North Carolina.
-The deadline to apply is April 1, 2014.
-You must be under the age of 26 to apply.
-CLICK HERE FOR FULL DETAILS.
+The deadline to apply is February 8, 2015.
+Anyone in the Austin area, 30 years of age or younger may apply.